forestdb/forestdb.org/models/lxz-chinese-scope.md

 meaning("every-not", 1, "surface")
 ~~~~

-We also set up three different types of QUDs, which corresponds to 'how many rabbits have been fed?', "Have all rabbits been fed?" and "Have none rabbits been fed?".
+We also set up three different types of QUDs, which correspond to 'how many rabbits have been fed?', "Have all rabbits been fed?" and "Have no rabbits been fed?".
 Given the QUD and a prior state, the QUD function returns a truth-value.
 ~~~~
 // QUDs
 var QUDs = ["how many?","all?","none?"];